-Addiction is not only a physical dependence upon a substance, but also a mental dependence on the way a drug or alcohol makes them feel.
-Because addiction affects mind and body, treatment programs often focus on both.
-These are known as holistic treatments, which should be personalized to the particular individual who suffers from addiction.
+Addiction is not just a physical reliance on a substance, but also a psychological dependence on the way alcohol or a particular drug makes you feel and helps you cope with thoughts and emotions.
+Because addiction affects the mind and body, treatment programs often focus on addressing both.

 Prescription drug abuse is often considered a precursor to heroin abuse.
 According to the N.C.
 Division of Public Health, an estimated 1,000 people in North Carolina die from prescription drug overdoses annually.

 Alcohol abuse is also a consistent problem in North Carolina.
 According to the Centers for Disease Control and Prevention, an estimated 4,102 people were killed due to crashes related to a drunk driver.
 An estimated 1.4 percent of North Carolina residents admit to driving after drinking too much in the past 30 days.
 This is slightly less than the national average of 1.9 percent.Marijuana is listed as the most commonly cited drug a person seeks rehabilitation for in the state, followed by cocaine and other opiates, which can include prescription drugs.